 Address: Náplavní 1, 120 00, Prague 2

-Since 1996, Nová škola has been promoting the inclusive education of minorities, migrants and children and young people from other socially and culturally disadvantaged groups.
+Since 1996, Nová škola (“New School”) has been promoting the inclusive education of minorities, migrants and children and young people from other socially and culturally disadvantaged groups.
 Nová škola is based in Prague but it is active across the whole of the Czech Republic.
 The aim is to create an open and friendly environment without prejudice and to ensure equal opportunities for everyone.
 Nová škola also organises training sessions, seminars and conferences and cooperates with migrants as well as professionals from various areas (e.g. teachers).

 Address: Křižíkova 344/6, Prague 8, 186 00

-Organisation for Aid to Refugees (the Czech abbreviation is OPU)
+Organization for Aid to Refugees (OPU)

-The OPU has been helping migrants to integrate into Czech society for 25 years.
+OPU has been helping migrants to integrate into Czech society for 25 years.
 It is one of the oldest NGOs in the Czech Republic.
 They also actively fight against xenophobia, racism and intolerance of the nationalities and for migrants’ rights.
-The OPU provides social and legal counselling, Czech language courses and also leisure activities for children and adults.
+OPU provides social and legal counselling, Czech language courses and also leisure activities for children and adults.

 Address: Kovářská 4, Prague 9, 190 00

 Telephone: +420 730 158 779, +420 739 413 983

 Telephone: +420 730 158 779, +420 730 158 781